How can you support the Prevention Project?

 “Love in the Inupiat culture is knowing you are safe and you are taken care of.
 We nurture the children, make sure they are fed, clothed properly, safe in their homes, that no harm will come to them ever.”“Love comes first before anything else.
 Love is very important for children and love should come from the parents.
 Healing can be done with love.”

-To learn more about the Love, Heal, Protect, contact Claudia Plesa at email@example.com.
+To learn more about the Love, Heal, Protect, contact Rachel Romberg at firstname.lastname@example.org.

 Youth often name their parents as the greatest influence on their decisions around relationships.
 Studies have also shown that parents have a key role in building healthy relationship skills for teens.
 The Alaska Network on Domestic Violence and Sexual Assault, is working to support parents with tools, networks, and resources to talk to their children about healthy relationships.